 Responding to Calls for Increased Homeschool Regulation: Some Things to Consider

-From time to time, stories about child abuse give rise to calls for increased regulation of homeschooling in many states.
+From time to time, stories about child abuse give rise to calls for increased regulation of homeschooling.
 Here is some information that may be helpful if you find yourself discussing the issue of homeschool regulation with a friend, neighbor, journalist, or elected representative:

-1. Child Abuse Is Tragic and Our Hearts Go Out to Abuse Victims
+1. Child Abuse Is Wrong and Our Hearts Go Out to Abuse Victims

 - We never want to forget that these discussions often stem from cases of children who have been horribly abused.
 Expressing condemnation of child abuse and concern/compassion for victims is the most important place to start.